wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 2 February 2024, 7.45pm</small>
+<small>Updated 8 February 2024</small>

 **Turn** is our annual platform for North West† dancers and dance-makers — an opportunity to engage with new dance in Greater Manchester each spring.

-The eleventh edition takes place in **March 2024** at new home <a href="https://companychameleon.com" target="_blank">Company Chameleon</a> Studios, and this time things will be a little different as we plan to use just the one studio on Friday 22 March… and *possibly* Friday 15 March.
+The eleventh edition takes place in **March 2024** at new home <a href="https://companychameleon.com" target="_blank">Company Chameleon</a> Studios, and this time things will be a little different as we plan to use just the one studio on Friday 22 March… *and possibly Friday 15 March*.

-Get a feel for it with 2023's [programme notes](/current/2023-turn/programme) and [gallery of images](/galleries/2023-turn).
+Get a feel for it with 2023's [programme notes](/archive/2023-turn/programme) and [gallery of images](/galleries/2023-turn).

 Greater Manchester's open call dance platform, Turn aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event;<br>— a selection event for the Turn Prize commission (*see below*).